-There are two IWC-Ken Thiess Scholarships available annually, targeted at international candidates who meet the minimum eligibility requirements, hold citizenship and currently live in one of the priority countries.
+There are up to two full tuition and full living costs scholarships available annually, targeted at international candidates who meet the minimum eligibility requirements, hold citizenship and currently live in one of the priority countries.
 These countries include the Asia-Pacific, Latin America, Africa and the Middle East.
 One of these scholarships will be reserved and awarded to a female candidate.

 Value for this scholarship is AU$92,645, which covers: